Frequently Asked Questions

 Will I have to show health documentation upon arrival?

-At this time Greece does not require that you present proof of a negative COVID-19 test; nevertheless, some airlines may require that you present proof of health (i.e. negative results of a recent COVID-19 test) in order to board your flight, so please check with your airline(s).
-CYA will keep you informed in the event health documentation is required for travel into Greece or for attending classes in Greece.
-If, at the time of your arrival to Athens, CYA considers a test necessary, CYA will arrange for all students to be tested upon arrival at CYA.
+At this time Greece requires that you present proof of a negative COVID-19 test done within 72 hours prior to arrival; CYA will keep you informed of the latest requirements when the time comes.
+Even if this requirement is lifted by the time you are ready to travel, some airlines may still require that you present proof of health (i.e. negative results of a recent COVID-19 test) in order to board your flight, so you should check with your airline(s) as well.
+CYA will keep you informed about any health documentation required for travel into Greece or for attending classes in Greece.
+If, at the time of your arrival to Athens, CYA considers a COVID-19 test necessary, CYA will arrange for all students to be tested upon arrival, at CYA's expense.

 Is there health insurance that would support students?

-While CYA does provide supplemental health insurance, we recommend that students rely on their primary coverage from their parents/guardians or their school as their primary insurance coverage.
+Students will be insured with CISI (including medical treatment for COVID-19) for the duration of their studies at CYA.
+We recommend that students also ensure that they carry insurance through their parents/guardians or their school as their primary insurance coverage.
 Before arriving in Greece, students should check with their current insurance company regarding using their health insurance internationally, and that their insurance covers COVID-19 or pandemic-related treatment in general.
 It should be noted that, as dictated by the Greek health authorities, hospitalization for COVID-19 is available only at specific public hospitals whose fees are extremely low.

-CYA’s supplemental health insurance does cover hospitalization for COVID-19, but this is only an insurance of last resort, with a high deductible amount.
+CYA also offers a supplemental health insurance which also covers hospitalization for COVID-19, but this is only an insurance of last resort, with a high deductible amount.

 My parents are concerned; is there someone they can talk to regarding their questions?